 So it was interesting to see how much more thought out each protocol becomes with time, even ones that sound so simple at their core.
 I wrote a post on protocol once that I titled “The More Natural-Seeming the Dance, the More Thought-Out the Choreography”.
 And I stand by that metaphor.
 Strangely, the more elaborate our protocol is to explain, the smoother it looks (and feels to integrate) in practice.

 “It’s interesting,” said a friend one afternoon, sitting in our living room at the time.
 What we used as a living room then was an extension on the original house, and the kitchen had a wide doorway and an open window into the living room that used to be an actual window and exterior sliding door, leading to the rooms being highly connected.
 Mistress was doing something in the kitchen.
-I’d been in there with her and asked permission to go into the living room to sit down on the couch, which she’d granted, and I did.
+I’d been in there with her and asked permission to go into the living room, which she’d granted, and I did.
 Speaking from somewhat different rooms now, she said something poetic about me being free to wander around, at which point I said that I couldn’t really go that far, not beyond the living room or the kitchen.

 As a writer, I know that frequently (but not always) it is the more carefully planned scenes of interaction that have the best flow (or the type of flow you want at least, for a conversation between purposefully awkward characters), and that my impulsive 2 AM scribbles rarely progress as smoothly (or intended) as they did in my head, daydream montages skipping crucial transitions.
 Yes, there’s such a thing as over-planning, but I tend to think the author overexposed to their own work has a lower threshold for that than the actual reader.